 The Grizzly Bear Stewardship Framework is the first document of its kind in British Columbia, and has the potential to be world-leading in setting an example for how wildlife stewardship should be done.
 The Framework is “intended to provide guidance for the consideration of grizzly bear values for proponents, decision makers, and participants on initiatives related to land and resource planning to inform local decisions, and enables amendments to policy, legislation, and programs related to grizzly bears.”
 The Framework will support the preparation of regional grizzly bear stewardship plans.

 The Commercial Bear Viewing Strategy provides guidance and recommendations for bear viewing throughout the province.
 The strategy includes guidance for viewing bears in a way that reduces viewer’s influence on bears and the development of area-based viewing plans to ensure a healthy and sustainable wildlife tourism industry in British Columbia.

-The BC Government is gathering public feedback on the draft Grizzly Bear Stewardship Framework and the Commercial Bear Viewing Strategy through two online questionnaires, which can be accessed online until October 6, 2023 at 4PM.
+The BC Government is gathering public feedback on the draft Grizzly Bear Stewardship Framework and the Commercial Bear Viewing Strategy through two online questionnaires, which can be accessed online until October 31st, 2023.

 Here are three steps you can take to support grizzly bear stewardship: